ask/python-github2/doc/contributing.rst

 Patches for :mod:`github2` are most welcome!

 Forks on GitHub_ and patches attached to issues are both great ways to contribute.
-If you're comfortable with ``git`` using a fork hosted on GitHub is probably the simpler solution, both for the package maintainers and you as a contributor.
+If you're comfortable with ``git`` then using a fork hosted on GitHub is probably the simpler solution, both for the :mod:`github2` maintainers and for you as a contributor.

 Following the simple guidelines below makes it easier to review and integrate your changes: